mybonk/mybonk-wiki/baby-rabbit-holes.md

 Now I would like to keep the result as I modified it in my own github space.
 How can I proceed?

-I suppose the regular way would have been to fork the repo on the first place to my space, clone it, modify and then push it to GitHub, but now I cloned the original's author repo, how can I commit that as a new thing in my personnal?
+I suppose the regular way would have been to fork the repo on the first place to my space, clone it, modify and then push it to GitHub, but now I cloned the original's author repo, how can I commit that as a new thing in my personal?

 **ANSWER:**